RSI Leadership

 She has won numerous awards, including Houston’s “Women on the Move” award in 1990.
 She was elected to the Cosmos Club in 1992, a Fellow of the American Geophysical Union in 1997, and received the AGU “Athelstan Spilhaus Award” for public education in 2009.
 She also received the “Aerospace Educator Award” from Women in Aerospace in 1999 and NASA “Group Achievement” awards for the IMAGE, GGS and Cluster missions.
 In addition to training thirteen PhD’s, she created a “Master of Science Teaching” degree, with 23 teacher alumni as of 2011.
 Most recently, Professor Reiff was named the 2012 “Birkeland Lecturer” at the University of Oslo, Norway.

-Hugues Wilfrid MBEZAL is a mechanical system engineer graduate from French Grande Ecole (University of Technology of Troyes).
-He also holds an Executive MBA from the International Space University (ISU).
-Hugues Wilfrid MBEZAL is currently working as Senior International Commercial Space Expert seconded at the Space Institute of Rice University in February 2023 by the French embassy (Washington, DC) and the Consulate General of France (Houston, Texas).
-The objectives are to:
+Hugues is currently working as Senior International Commercial Space Expert seconded at the Space Institute of Rice University in February 2023 by the French embassy (Washington, DC) and Consulate General of France in Houston, Texas.
+In this regard Hugues is playing a key role in France’s economic diplomacy in the US and Texas in particular, with objectives to:

-- Increase the visibility of France as a research, innovation, and technology power in space
+• Increase visibility of France as a research, innovation and technology power in space;

-Prior to his appointment in Paris, he worked at the Toulouse Space Center as Business Engineer (from 2014 to 2016) and at the Europe’s Spaceport in Kourou (French Guiana, South America) where he assumed multiple duties, including Director of Launch Range Operations, responsible for management of satellite and launch campaigns for Ariane 5, Soyuz and Vega.
+Prior to his appointment in Paris, he worked at the Europe’s Spaceport in French Guiana (South America) where he assumed multiple duties, including Flight Director, responsible for Managing, Planning and Coordinating satellite and Launch Operations on Ariane 5, Soyuz and Vega rockets.

 Mike Massimino, Inaugural RSI Executive Director, NASA Astronaut